helm/helm-www/docs/chart_template_guide/yaml_techniques.md

 YAML encoding techniques for scalars (as introduced further above) are often more concise and more readable.

-As always when using `nindent` to generate YAML, it is important to the the `nindent` value right.
+As always when using `nindent` to generate YAML, it is important to get the `nindent` value right.
 The `nindent` must be greater than the indent of surrounding YAML.
 When changing the indent of surrounding YAML, take care to adjust relevant `nindent` values accordingly!